clairedavid/ml_in_hep/week2/NN2_backprop.md

 ````

 ### Weights and biases update
-After backpropagating, each weight an bias in the network are ajusted in proportion to how much they contribute to overall error.
+After backpropagating, each weight and bias in the network is adjusted in proportion to how much it contributes to overall error.

 ````{margin}
 The equations are different as in the section {ref}`NN2:backprop:mainstep` as we keep here the 'lite' notations introduced above.
 The indices referring to the row and column of each weight/bias are implied for smoother reading.
 But remember that $W$ and $b$ are matrices and vectors respectively.